quintoandar/eslint-config-quintoandar/eslint-plugin-quintoandar/README.md

 #### How to use it

-Just add the code below in your rules array
+Just add the code below in your rules array:

 ```js
 "quintoandar/no-typo-components": 2,